 About the Challenge

 We know we can’t achieve our ambitious goals without the help of partners from the private sector.
-Since 2007, 17 of New York City’s leading universities, the 11 largest hospital organizations, 12 global companies, 20 residential management firms, and 19 hotels have accepted the NYC Carbon Challenge, pledging to voluntarily reduce their building-based emissions by 30 percent or more over the course of ten years.
+Since 2007, 17 of New York City’s leading universities, 10 of the largest hospital organizations, 26 commercial firms, 12 commercial owners, 21 residential management firms, and 18 hotels have accepted the NYC Carbon Challenge, pledging to voluntarily reduce their building-based emissions by 30 percent or more over the course of ten years.
+In total, current participants account for over 500 million square feet of real estate, or more than 9 percent of citywide building square footage.

 The Carbon Challenge participants have moved aggressively to cut their energy use and emissions.
-In fact, 10 participants have already met the 30 percent goal, and 12 universities, hospitals, and commercial offices have expanded their commitment to a 50 percent reduction by 2025.
-All together, participants have cut their annual emissions by 175,000 metric tons of carbon and are collectively saving almost $175 million annually in lower energy costs.
-By the end of the program, current participants are projected reduce citywide emissions by nearly 510,000 metric tons of carbon dioxide equivalent.
+In fact, 10 participants have already met the 30 percent goal, and 13 universities, hospitals, and commercial offices have expanded their commitment to a 50 percent reduction by 2025.
+All together, participants have cut their annual emissions by 340,000 metric tons of carbon and are collectively saving almost $175 million annually in lower energy costs.
+By the end of the program, current participants are projected to reduce citywide emissions by nearly 515,000 metric tons of carbon dioxide equivalent– the equivalent of taking more than 100,000 cars off the roads – and result in an estimated $220 million in energy cost savings.

-The Carbon Challenge works by inspiring a high-level commitment within organizations, creating a platform for the exchange of information and ideas, and providing simple tools to track progress along the way.
+The Carbon Challenge works by inspiring a high-level commitment within organizations, creating a platform for the exchange of ideas and best practices, and providing simple tools to measure progress along the way.
 As they explore new ideas and opportunities to meet the Challenge goal, participants will also reveal effective strategies for energy efficiency that can be scaled up across New York City and beyond.

 Learn how these 10 early achievers met the Carbon Challenge goal: